puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-blocker-toolkit.md

 # Toolkit to disable automatic delivery of Microsoft Edge

-This article describes the Blocker Toolkit for disabling automatic delivery of Microsoft Edge.
+This article describes the Blocker Toolkit for disabling automatic delivery and installation of Microsoft Edge.

 > [!NOTE]
 > This applies  to Microsoft Edge version 77 or later.